webix-hub/docs/data/api/treeapi_onitemcheck_event.md

 =============

-@short: called when checkbox inside the tree item was checked
+@short: called when the checkbox inside the tree item was checked

 @params:
 - id		id		id of related item